SysBioChalmers/Human-GEM/data/testResults/README.md

 [MEMOTE](https://memote.readthedocs.io) suite (`memoteSnapshot.py`).
 Every pull
 request runs a fast core subset (skipping the flux-variability, stoichiometric-consistency MILP and matrix-rank tests that dominate runtime).
-Comment `/run memote` to run the full suite; the score then updates in place.
+Comment `/run memote` to run the full suite.
 Higher is better, so the comment warns only when the score drops versus the target branch.

+Each score records the model version it was computed on (a hash of the model file and its annotation tables).
+The summary row shows the full-suite score, marked "full suite", while it matches the current model; otherwise it shows the core-subset score, marked "core subset".
+A full-suite score from an earlier model version, e.g. one inherited from the target branch, is listed as such in the full report.

 Before running, the model is enriched with the cross-references and SBO terms from the annotation tables (the canonical `code/annotateGEM.py` helper), so the annotation